LageCode/FullStackOpen/README.md

 > [!WARNING]
 >
 > A potential cause for issues is an incorrectly set *Content-Type* header in requests.
-This can happen with Postman if the type of body is not defined correctly:
+This can happen with Postman if the type of body is not defined correctly

+#### HTTP request types

+HTTP standard:

+- Safety: `GET` and `HEAD` methods should not have the significance of taking an action other than retrieval.
+By side effects, it means that the state of the database must not change  as a result of the request, and the response must only return data that already exists on the server.
+- Idempotency: All HTTP requests except `POST` should be *idempotent*, it refers to the property where making the same request multiple times has  the same effect as making it once.
+This is important for ensuring that  repeated requests do not cause unintended side effects.

+> [!TIP]
+>
+> `HEAD` should work exactly like `GET` but it does not return anything but  the status code and response headers.
+The response body will not be  returned when you make a `HEAD` request.

+#### Middleware

+Middleware are functions that can be used for handling *request* and *response* objects e.g. the previous `express.json()` parser is a middleware.

+In practice, several middlewares can be used at the same time ; they're executed one by one in the order that they were listed in the application code.

+Middleware is a function that receives three parameters: `(request, response, next)`.
+The `next` function yields control to the next middleware.

 ## Personal Notes